onyeka-hub/Project-20/README.md

  $ docker build -t tooling:0.0.1 .
 ```

-In the above command, we specify a parameter -t, so that the image can be tagged tooling"0.0.1 - Also, you have to notice the . at the end.
+In the above command, we specify a parameter -t, so that the image can be tagged tooling"0.0.1 - Also, you have to notice the dot (.) at the end.
 This is important as that tells Docker to locate the Dockerfile in the current directory you are running the command.
 Otherwise, you would need to specify the absolute path to the Dockerfile.

 Run the container: